kichkasch/loxonetools/loxFhem/README.md

 ###Background:
 * [Loxone](http://www.loxone.com) is a company from Austria, which sells (among other products) the so called *Loxone Miniserver*.
 Its a propriety solution.
+	* Technically, Loxone (wired) requires a star topology cabeling; however, several extensions are available to integrate with other systems (such as Enocean, 1-Wire or KNX).
 	* I had realised light, heating and jalousies with Loxone.
-Technically, Loxone (wired) requires a star topology cabeling; however, several extensions are available to integrate with other systems (such as Enocean, 1-Wire or KNX).
 * [FHEM](http://fhem.de/) is an (if not *the*) open source solution for home automation.
 Several systems can be connected.
 * [HomeMatic](http://www.homematic.com/) is a propriety air interface automation solution with tons of sensors / actors provided on low prices.